Internal Linking & SEO: A Guide for Site Owners & Teams

 Internal linking is still one of the most reliable, yet often overlooked, on-page SEO tactics.
 Google’s algorithm uses it in several key ways:

-- Crawlability: Links help Google crawl your site more efficiently.
-Pages with no internal links—so-called “orphan pages”—might never get indexed.
+• Crawlability: Links help Google crawl your site more efficiently.
+Pages with no internal links, sometimes called “orphan pages,” might never get indexed, limiting their ability to rank or appear in search engines.

-- Site hierarchy: Clear links between categories, subcategories, and individual content or product pages help define your site’s structure.
+• Site hierarchy: Clear links between categories, subcategories, and individual content or product pages help define your site’s structure and help your category or product pages’ visibility in organic search results.

-- User engagement: Internal links help real people find related products, services, or helpful answers, without needing to go hunting through your menu.
+• User engagement: Internal links help real people find related products, services, or helpful answers without needing to search your menu.

 There are different types of internal links.
 Each plays a role in strengthening your SEO and making your site easier to use:

-- Navigational links: Menus, sidebars, and footers that help users explore big sections of your site
+• Navigational links: Menus, sidebars, and footers that help users explore the main sections of your site

-- Breadcrumbs: Navigation aids that show users where they are and help Google understand content relationships
+• Breadcrumbs: Navigation aids that show users where they are and help search engines understand content relationships

 Among these, contextual links often pass the most SEO value, especially when paired with clear, descriptive anchor text (the clickable words).

-On large e-commerce sites, breadcrumbs also carry a lot of weight.
-They help both users and search engine crawlers understand how products are grouped into categories and subcategories.
+Breadcrumbs also have a lot of weight on large e-commerce sites.
+They help users and search engine crawlers understand how products are grouped into categories and subcategories.

 Use this checklist as you review or build out your internal linking strategy: